babykarte/babykarte.github.io/privacypolicy.md

 ## Description of user data (Definition)
 Babykarte doesn't collect user data, but it redirects it to third parties.

-Below you will find a description of data Third Parties process and may store.
+Below you will find a description of data third parties process and may store.

 - (Public) IP Address
   -  The address of your router.
 The router gets its address from your internet provider.
 It's not the individual address of your computer, smartphone etc. The public IP address can be saved by the websites you visit.